Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 1 Intro.md

 * it is important that you name the repository with the URL that will work ie:
 	* it must be named as above `goodpublisher.github.io`
 * The web site will actually be delivered from the `docs` folder

+Home page needs the play synopsis or how about using openAI to generate a plot summary?

 Now read this: